SAP/fundamental-styles/docs/pages/components/table.md

 ## Table With Menu In Header

 {% capture table-actions-header %}
+Some customization actions can be added to headers, the options will be displayed in popover.
+Those popover should be added with `fd-table__popover` class.
 <div class="fd-toolbar fd-toolbar--solid fd-toolbar--title fd-toolbar-active">
     <h4 style="margin-bottom:0px;">Table with Popover in Headers</h4>
     <span class="fd-toolbar__spacer fd-toolbar__spacer--auto"></span>